 Previously RunCloud did not recommend using phpMyAdmin for database management due to these potential security risks, but after receiving many requests from users who insisted on using it, the developers at RunCloud included it in the script installer.
 At RunCloud, we listen to our clients.

-install phpMyAdmin using One Click phpMyAdmin install in less than 5 minutes.
+In the RunCloud dashboard, users can install phpMyAdmin using One Click phpMyAdmin install in less than 5 minutes.
 Instead of accessing the database from a web interface through an open port, it is recommended to create another web app within the RunCloud dashboard and install phpMyAdmin in that web app and enable SSL there so that the connection is encrypted and secured.

 HeidiSQL